aarav1656/Sui-Defi/README.md

 # Sui-Defi

+"Lend Borrow Order Take Loan all with your NFTs as Collaterals"

 Sui-Defi is a decentralized finance (DeFi) platform that allows users to lend, borrow, take loans, and earn interest using their non-fungible tokens (NFTs) as collateral.
 The platform is built on the Sui blockchain, which offers several unique features such as zkLogin, horizontal scaling, and its unique approach to data storage.

 ## Technologies used